email@example.com • (206) 546-4559

 4000 Building (LIBRARY), Room 4228

 Tutoring Services provides free one-on-one tutoring for a majority of the classes taught on campus.
 Students may apply to receive individualized tutoring support for each class in which they are registered.
-Tutoring services also hosts a variety of smaller drop-in centers and conversation groups.
+Tutoring Services also provides a variety of smaller drop-in centers as well as conversation and tutoring groups.
 Students may also find jobs as tutors through Tutoring Services.

 firstname.lastname@example.org • (206) 546-4776